Create and manage your Contacts

 3. The details of the selected Contact will be displayed on the right-hand side.

-4. Click Edit (the pencil icon) to update a Contact.
+4. Click Actions and then Edit to update a Contact.

 This will let you manually edit the property fields of your Contact.
 Click Save when you're done.